ahiyantra/YUKTI/README.md

 3) 'YUKTI' works though four scripts written using Python.
 The scripts "yukti.py" and "sunya.py" are both written in the 3rd version of Python but rely on "prepare_gpf4.py" and "prepare_dpf4.py" which are both written in the 2nd version of Python.
 All scripts except "yukti.py" run automatically as a part of the experiment and hence won't need to be executed separately.

 4) The scripts "prepare_gpf4.py" and "prepare_dpf4.py" are pre-included in the "AutoDock Tools" installation and were prepared by Scripps Research Institute.
-As of now, their versions which the creator provide alongside 'YUKTI' ("yukti.py" and "sunya.py") may be specific to the OS he was using while performing his experiments & preparing his scripts, which is Linux.
+As of now, their versions which the creator provides alongside 'YUKTI' ("yukti.py" and "sunya.py") may be specific to the OS he was using while performing his experiments & preparing his scripts, which is Linux.

 5) In file & system addresses, Windows uses "\\" while both Linux and Macintosh use "/".
 Using the wrong symbol will make the scripts useless by causing errors.
 While preparing the current version of this program, the creator was using 2 proteins as targets with 10 compounds as ligands.
 Your number of chosen targets and ligands may be different.